Reading time: 16 min.

 Microneedling

-Also known as derma rolling for hair growth, this therapy involves rolling a small, handheld device covered in very fine needles on your scalp.
+Also known as derma rolling for hair growth, this therapy involves rolling a small, handheld device covered in very fine needles across the balding areas on your scalp.
 This can improve blood flow and stimulate hair growth by triggering your body’s natural healing response.

 Are you concerned about hair loss?

-Naturally, the efficiency of any treatment option greatly depends on the cause of your hair loss.
+The efficiency of any treatment option depends on the cause of your hair loss.
 If you are experiencing unexplained hair shedding, it is very important to be diagnosed by a specialist.

 Book a consultation today with one of the renowned trichologists at Wimpole Clinic.
-They will conduct blood tests for hair loss and based on the results, they will recommend the best hair loss treatments for women, or, by case, the most efficient hair loss treatment for men
+They will conduct blood tests for hair loss and based on the results, they will recommend the best hair loss treatments for women or the most efficient hair loss treatment for men

 Red Light Therapy for Hair Growth: Results, Benefits, Safety, Wimpole Clinic